 Internal joinery and kitchen fittings Repair category: Notes: The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-General wear and tear was noted to kitchen units and finishes.
+The door at the kitchen into the dining room area has been removed.
+The kitchen fittings are generally in adequate condition for their age and type.